AI Code Review

 • Approval Rules: Define who needs to sign off on changes before they can be merged.

-These basic features work best for small teams and with straightforward requirements.
+These basic features work best for small teams and with simple requirements.

 Where Azure DevOps Code Review Tools Fall Short